 SOS Children in Lesotho

-Nearly 130,000 children in Lesotho have been orphaned by the HIV/AIDS epidemic that continues to have a terrible effect on the country.
-SOS Children has been working in Lesotho to help vulnerable young children, many of whom have been affected by HIV/AIDS, since the 1980s.
+150,000 children in Lesotho today have been orphaned by the HIV/AIDS.
+For over two decades, SOS Children has been working in Lesotho to help vulnerable young children, many of whose lives have been touched by the disease, since the 1980s.

 With SOS Children, you can help orphaned and abandoned children in Lesotho by sponsoring a child:Sponsor a child in Lesotho